-The Coronado District is easily one of our cuter neighborhoods, if we may use that word to describe some serious eats along lower Seventh Street in central Phoenix.
-It’s as versatile as it is historic, with a plethora of vegan options, classic diner, killer cocktails, and worldly eats.
+The Coronado District is easily one of the Valley's cutest neighborhoods, if we may use that word.
+Serious eats are abundant along lower Seventh Street in central Phoenix.
+The area — sometimes dubbed Vegan Row, thanks to all the vegan options — is as versatile as it is historic, and includes classic diners, killer cocktails, and worldly eats.
 Let’s break it down.

 This casual, vegetarian eatery and coffee shop serves breakfast all day, including two freshly baked biscuits topped with rosemary-mushroom gravy.
 There’s also a breakfast burrito, chia pudding, avocado toast, and a farmyard vegetable scramble with your choice of egg or tofu.
 There’s also a selection of coffee, fresh pastries, and a dog-friendly patio.
 The Coronado opens at 7 a.m. daily.

-This 100 percent vegan restaurant serves comfort food ideal for lunch out of the office or a just a midday break.
+This 100 percent vegan restaurant serves comfort food ideal for lunch out of the office or just a midday break.
 Those vegan buffalo wings can hang with the real thang, while the peanut mock chicken salad is yes, a big salad, but it will go fast.
-Another recommendation at Green is the original “g” spicy po-boy — a messy handheld just waiting to be ordered.
-The house-made drinks are also a treat, and include the organic sweet lime, strawberry lemonade, electric nectar, and organic fair trade (unsweetened) green tea — all made with unrefined organic sugar.
+Another recommendation at Green is the original “g” spicy po'boy — a messy handheld just waiting to be ordered.
+The house-made drinks are also a treat and include organic sweet lime, strawberry lemonade, electric nectar, and organic fair trade (unsweetened) green tea — all made with unrefined organic sugar.